sudheeshkatkam/nlpclass-fall2013/site/assignments/a1prob.md

 In order to make it easy for me to test your code, you will also need to implement an `object` for building these representations from a feature file:

-{% highlight scala %}nlp.a1.FeatureFileAsDistributions{% endhighlight %} that extends {% highlight scala %}nlpclass.FeatureFileAsDistributionsToImplement{% endhighlight %}
+{% highlight scala %}
+package nlp.a1

+import nlpclass.FeatureFileAsDistributionsToImplement

+object FeatureFileAsDistributions extends FeatureFileAsDistributionsToImplement{% endhighlight %}

 This `object` will require a method `fromFile(filename: String)` to be implemented that reads a file of features and labels (as was done for [Assingment 0, Part 6](a0programming.html#part_6_reading_a_data_file)) and produce three things: